craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Whitimore's Last Hold.md

 The undertemple is honorable housing.
 The

-The catacombs is for prisoners, and contains a secret saferoom with a scoll of delay blast fireball and planeshift and a tuning rod for the plane of fire. if things go bad :).
+The catacombs is for prisoners, and contains a secret saferoom with a scoll of delay blast fireball and a black chain of *planeshift to the plane of fire*. if things go bad :).